 It is a distributed service collecting a large amount of data from the source (webserver) and moves back to its origin and transferred to HDFS.
 The three components are Source, sink, and channel.

 7. Hadoop Map Reduce

 It is responsible for data processing and acts as a core component of Hadoop.
 Map Reduce is a processing engine that does parallel processing in multiple systems of the same cluster.
 This technique is based on the divide and conquers method, and it is written in java programming.
 Due to parallel processing, it helps in the speedy process to avoid congestion traffic and efficiently improves data processing.

 Data Manipulation of Hadoop is performed by Apache Pig and uses Pig Latin Language.
 It helps in the reuse of code and easy to read and write code.

-It is an open-source Platform software for performing data warehousing concepts, it manages to query large data sets stored in HDFS.
+It is an open-source platform for performing data warehousing concepts; it manages to query large data sets stored in HDFS.
 It is built on top of the Hadoop Ecosystem. the language used by Hive is Hive Query language.
-The user submits the hive queries with metadata which converts SQL into Map-reduce jobs and given to the Hadoop cluster which consists of one master and many numbers of slaves.
+The user submits the hive queries with metadata which converts SQL into Map-reduce jobs and given to the Hadoop cluster, consisting of one master and many numbers slaves.